-The Resolution outlines how widespread electrification will address climate change, put millions of Americans to work, and advance an equitable economy and strong labor standards.
+The resolution outlines how widespread electrification will address the climate crisis, put millions of Americans to work, and advance an equitable economy and strong labor standards.
 By modernizing the power grid and building a clean and carbon-free energy economy, the U.S. will become a leader in advanced 21st century industries and a net exporter of clean energy.

 Highlights